brettz9/atyourcommand/README.md

 # Possible to-dos

 1. Substitution of current page contents, URL
+0. Allow URL-component-encoded versions (or other applauncher.js aspects)
 0. AtYourCommand to include HTTPQuery (partial) retrieval of remote content (though delegate partial saving back to webappfind?)
 0. Take into account base href!
 0. prepend/append to any type: save to temp file - whether to overwrite (and continue execution), optionally prompt or use a user-designated (and changeable within flags) directory; can use for copying whole file (or URLs too)